-Enough time has passed for the decade’s designs to be appreciated by fans young and old, and with the new Premier League season just around the corner, here’s a run-down of our favourite Red Devils away kits of the 1990s.
+Enough time has passed for the decade’s designs to be appreciated by fans young and old, and with the new Premier League season just around the corner, here’s a run-down of the Red Devils’ away kits of the 1990s.

 Cup-Winner’s Cup Final White 1991

-The shirts worn by the club as they picked up their first piece of European silverware under Sir Alex Ferguson’s reign.
+The shirts worn by the club as they picked up their first piece of European silverware under Sir Alex Ferguson.